kobyhallx/kobyhallx/README.md

 - 👋 Hi, I’m @kobyhallx
 - 👀 I’m interested in Crypto, DeFi and anything in between
-- 🌱 I’m currently learning TLA+
+- 🌱 Currently focusing on ZK space
-- 💞️ I’m looking to collaborate on DeFi space
+- 💞️ I’m looking to collaborate on DeFi/Privacy projects
 - 📫 How to reach me https://twitter.com/kobyhallx

 <!---